Tanya Tucker: Outlaw image

 Tucker is one of the few and best-known female country singers to be classified as an "Outlaw" in the Outlaw country movement, which was most popular in the late 1970s.
 As Tucker matured by the end of the 1970s, her Outlaw image grew.
-Like the other Outlaw artists in the business at the time (Johnny Cash, Willie Nelson, Kris Kristofferson, Waylon Jennings, Jessi Colter, Emmylou Harris, David Allan Coe, Hank Williams Jr.), Tucker was able to combine qualities of country and rock music into her voice to make the Outlaw sound that was popular at the time.
+Like the other Outlaw artists in the business at the time (Waylon Jennings, Johnny Cash, Willie Nelson, Kris Kristofferson, Jessi Colter, Emmylou Harris, David Allan Coe, Hank Williams Jr.), Tucker was able to combine qualities of country and rock music into her voice to make the Outlaw sound that was popular at the time.
 These qualities could be heard on some of her biggest hits at the time, including 1978's "Texas (When I Die)".
 Tucker also had a spirit of independence, which was another Outlaw quality.
 She ranked number nine on CMT Greatest Outlaws: The Dirty Dozen, the only woman to appear on that list.

 As the 1980s progressed, Tucker continued to add the Outlaw qualities to her hits.
 At the beginning of the 1990s, Tucker was still identified as an Outlaw.
 Today, Tucker continues to be recognized as one, regularly attending Outlaw events among regular shows.
 Gretchen Wilson made reference to Tucker in her 2004 hit song "Redneck Woman", and Tucker appears briefly in the video of the song, showing Tucker with other Outlaws.

 The Return of Tanya Tucker

-Decades after Tanya Tucker slipped from the spotlight, music star Brandi Carlile wrote an entire album for her hero based on Tanya's extraordinary life, spurring the greatest comeback in country music history.
+Decades after Tucker slipped from the spotlight, musician Brandi Carlile collaborated with her on an album, as well as a documentary based on Tucker's life.

-The Return of Tanya Tucker featuring Brandi Carlile was released in NY and LA on October 21, 2022 and nationwide November 4.
+The Return of Tanya Tucker: Featuring Brandi Carlile was released in New York and Los Angeles on October 21, 2022, and nationwide on November 4.
 It was accompanied by the track "Ready As I'll Never Be".

 Other works

-Tanya appeared as a celebrity judge on Dance Fever in 1979.
+Tucker appeared as a celebrity judge on Dance Fever in 1979.

+She appeared in two country music-themed episodes of The Love Boat in 1983.

-Tucker published a 1997 autobiography, Nickel Dreams: My Life.
+She published a 1997 autobiography, Nickel Dreams: My Life.

-Tucker starred in her own reality show, Tuckerville, on TLC in 2005.
-It ran for two seasons for a total of 18 episodes.
+She starred in her own reality show, Tuckerville, on TLC in 2005.
+It ran for two seasons for 18 episodes.
 The show covers an in-depth visit with Tucker in her home with her family.

 Tucker continues to perform for the military doing benefits with newer country acts such as Eric Agnew and Cole Deggs & the Lonesome.
-She has stated in interviews that she is filming new episodes of her reality show Tuckerville.
-Since Tucker has moved out of her Nashville home, the show will take place in Malibu, where she currently resides.
-It will be called Tucker Time.
-She stated that another reason for the name change is because TLC would not let them have the previous name.

-In 2019, Tucker launched her own brand of tequila called, Cosa Salvaje.
+In 2019, she launched her own brand of tequila called Cosa Salvaje.